 Curled leaves and brown leaf-edges are the result of too little water and over-exposure to the sun.
 Lilies are best located in bright, indirect settings, and those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
 A splash of winter sunlight is acceptable as long as the soil moisture is regularly observed, with complete avoidance once summer comes along.

-Spider mite are minute chlorophyll sucking pests that can wreak havoc if left to manifest.
+Spider Mites are minute chlorophyll sucking pests that can wreak havoc if left to manifest.
 Areas of attack are under the leaf, in circles and next to the midrib (central column), with symptoms including yellow mottled sections on its leaves and dirt sticking to the foliage.
 For further information on how to identify and address this issue, click on the hyperlink above.

 A lack of flowers could be due to an array of different issues that include irregular watering habits, too little light and not enough fertilisation.
 Cold water must not be used during the flowering period (spring & summer) as sudden temperature changes can shock the plant, preventing further blooms.
 Although persistent droughts will also cause issues down the line, it's over-watering that must be regularly thought about.
 Peace Lilies respond better to flowering when the nighttime temperatures are below 15°C (59°F) with slightly drier soil during the winter months.

 Green flowers that aren't white is a clear sign of too much sunlight.
 Due to the heightened levels of photosynthesis, the leaves will be doing overtime on the production of converting sunlight into energy, thus leading to the abnormality.
 Although this may seem worrying at first, this is a natural process that will not hurt the plant, as long as browning leaves don't occur.
 The final heads-up to mention is that the prolonged direct light may inhibit the number of future flowers during this specific blooming cycle.